-s of CSSR Work-Out Agreement ompliant Adult:
+s of CSSR Work-Out Agreement mpliant Adult:

-Please e check one of the below boxes:
+Please check one of the below boxes:

 I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
 [Verification attached.]

-I, the noncompliant adult named above, agree to complete hours in the upcoming 12-month lease term.
-These hours include the hours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.
+I, the noncompliant adult named above, agree to completeupcoming 12-month lease term.
+These hours include thethe most previous lease term, plus the 96 hours for the upcomi hours not fulfilled in

-Below is a description of means through which I will comply with the CSSR requirement:
+Below is a description of means through which I will comply verquirement: with the CSSR

 Description of Activity Number of Hours

 1.

 2.

 3.

 4.

 5.

 Total Hours

 SIGN ED AND ATTESTED THIS DATE

-Signati

-Head of Household
+Signatı ure:Head of Household Date:

-Signati Noncompliant Adult, if other than Head of Household Date:
+Signatı wre: Noncompliant Adult, if other than Head of Household Date:

-Signati ure:PHA Official Date:
+Signatı ıre:PHA Official Date: